nguyenhphilip/phil-in-the-blank/content/posts/final-goodbye.md

   - /../photos/final.jpg
 ---

-I arrived in Belgium late in the afternoon.
-The weather was exceptional: half-clouded skies with no reservation of sunlight, a perfect balance of cool and warm.
-I exited from the train station and hoisted myself against a tall statue, eagerly looking for my squirrelly Belgium.
-15 minutes had passed before I noticed her standing only 20 meters behind me, clad in a hoodie and a black leather jacket, gray faded jeans and the tall leather boots of an amazon.
-Upon realizing who it was looking at her, we sprinted toward one another and embraced as if someone had just come home from war.
+I arrive in Belgium late in the afternoon.
+The weather is exceptional: half-clouded skies with no reservation of sunlight, a perfect balance of cool and warm.
+I exit from the train station and hoist myself against a tall statue, eagerly looking for my squirrelly Belgium.
+15 minutes pass before I spot her standing only 20 meters behind me, clad in a gray hoodie and a black leather jacket, lightly faded jeans and the tall leather boots of an amazon.
+Upon realizing that it was me looking at her, we sprint toward one another and embrace as if someone had just come home from war.
 It felt good to be in her arms again.
-Her radiating eyes still had the ability to fully arrest my sensibilities.
+Her radiating eyes still contained the ability to fully arrest my sensibilities.

-We caught up over coffee at a nearby restaurant.
-She talked about the difficulties of returning home, the growing tension between her and her parents, and the continued struggle of trying to find balance within her medical studies.
-I told her about the rest of my time on the Camino – the magical moments, the people I met, reaching Santiago, the decision not to go further, saying goodbye.
-It was surreal, the fact that I was in Belgium, staying with someone I had met on the Camino only weeks prior, the fact that I was with Marieke.
+We catch up over coffee at a nearby restaurant.
+She reflects on the difficulties of returning home, the growing tension between her and her parents, and the continued struggle of trying to find balance within her medical studies.
+I tell her about the rest of my time on the Camino – the magical moments, the people I met, reaching Santiago, the decision not to go further, saying goodbye.
+It feels surreal, the fact that I was in Belgium, staying with someone I had met on the Camino only weeks prior, the fact that I was there with Marieke.

-I was still confused about my feelings toward her.
+I'm still confused about my feelings toward her.
 I believed I was in love, but something about it just didn’t feel right.
 Was it because we had met on the Camino?
 Would it have been too good to be true?
 Or did I simply get the impression that she wouldn’t love me back in the way I loved her?
+Was it really love?
+Or something else entirely?

 I was walking on a thin wire, unsure of when I would fall.

 <br>

-Later we went to a park and continued our conversation.
-She mentioned that Stepan had sent her a firey, passionate email admitting that he had fallen in love with her the moment they met.
-She was confused and a bit bewildered by the letter.
+Later we go to a park and continue our conversation.
+She mentions that Stepan had sent her a firey, passionate email admitting that he had fallen in love with her the moment they met.
+She seemed confused and a bit bewildered by the letter.

 We often wondered why he decided to walk the Camino, a question he always deflected or never gave a straight answer for.

-For awhile, we brainstormed ideas of what his motivations were for walking the Camino.
+We brainstorm about what his motivations were for walking the Camino.
 Maybe he was a lost-soul searching for love; maybe he was just a normal guy struggling in life like everyone else, seeking solace in a foreign land.
 Maybe he did something unforgivable back in his home country.
 Whatever the case, the Camino had a way of connecting people despite the mysteries, sometimes because of them.
 On the Camino, the past wasn't as important as the fact that we were simply there, walking together, sharing our common humanity, sharing a love of the road.

-Eventually, our conversation transpired toward the topic of us – me and her – and she mentioned something I will never forget: “You know, back on the Camino, I could have fallen in love with you.
-We became so close so fast, and it scared me a little.
-But the reason I didn’t was that it would have changed the reasons for why we were there.”
-It was strange to talk so openly about us like this, but I replied that I understood and had felt the same way.
+Eventually, our conversation transpires toward the topic of us – me and her – and she mentions something I will never forget: “You know, back on the Camino, I could have fallen in love with you.
+I wanted to.
+We grew so close so quickly, and it scared me a little.
+But I couldn't.
+It would have changed the reasons for why we were there.”
+It was strange to talk so openly about us like this, but I reply that I understand and felt the same way.
 Though a different dialogue was playing in my head: Yes, love does change people, but that’s precisely what makes it so beautiful.
 Wasn’t the Camino about embracing all that comes your way?

 <br>

 We’re in her room, listening to Leonard Cohen.
 The question still lingers: do I love her?
 Does she love me?
 I won’t know until we talk about it.
 I won’t know until it's out in the open.

 I’m afraid.
 What if I jeopardize what we already have?
 No, we’re different.
 We can talk about anything and everything.

-My gut and a block of lead hanging from it.
-A heart beating faster and faster.
+My gut feels like a block of lead is hanging from it.
+My heart is beating faster and faster.
 It wants to hide.
 To run.
 To fly away.
 To breathe.

+Still I don't know what to make of it, how to admit how I felt.
+I wasn't even sure of what I was feeling.

-I am brittle glass, a thin sheet of paper on the eve of some unanticipated storm.
-In the distance, a gust with the power to break trees, and men.
+A brittle piece of glass is standing on its corner at the edge of a table.
+Any amount of tumult or movement will tip it over.
+In the distance, a storm with the power to break trees, and men, is coming.

-A fire begins to kindle.
-I turn toward Marieke.
+A fire begins to kindle, and I turn toward Marieke.
 She looks straight at me.
 Through me.
 Inaudible words enter the air.
 Time collapses.

-“I'm in love with you.”
+“I think I'm in love with you.”

 Silence.